dapplo/dapplo.github.io/_blocks/Dapplo.Config.md

 Write protect
 -------------
 Don't allow any changes after setting a flag.
 This can be done by extending your properties interface with IWriteProtectProperties<YourPropertiesInterface>, this way one can write protect properties and also check if they are write protected.
+It is also possible to make the property read-only with the [ReadOnlyAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.readonlyattribute.aspx) which makes it unchangeable im code.
 Status: <span class="glyphicon glyphicon-ok"/>

 Tagging
 -------
 By having the possibility to tag properties with certain "tags", which can be checked, you can add your own functionality.
 An example would be to tag certain properties with "Expert", showing these in the UI only when someone enables expert features.
 Or tagging the properties with the needed rights to be able to change the properties.
 Status: <span class="glyphicon glyphicon-ok"/>

 Next there are some ideas for future extensions: